-Taking no base increase allows up to 3% (the statutory base increase limit) to be reserved as forgone property tax revenue that could be levied (collected) in a later year.
-The City Council has not made a determination on this matter.
-In accordance with new statutory requirements, if the City intends to reserve forgone revenue, it must hold a public hearing and pass a resolution.
+Taking no base increase allows up to 3% (the statutory base increase limit) to be reserved as forgone property tax that could be levied (collected) in a later year.
+The City Council made a determination to reserve this amount, \$4,776,010, for possible future collection.
+In accordance with new statutory requirements, the City held a public hearing on July 21st and passed a resolution to reserve this amount as forgone revenue.